Skip to main content

 Whether you have an hour during lunch or an entire day, LCPA provides quality, flexible options to fit your schedule.
 Look for the "See more dates" dropdown to view availability.
 Several events/classes produced by LCPA can be taken either LIVE (In-Person) or VIRTUAL—please ensure you register for the correct one.

-LCPA is proud to partner with ACPEN, CPA Crossings, and Surgent to deliver high-quality webcast and self-study content conveniently and cost-effectively.
+LCPA is proud to partner with ACPEN, CPA Crossings, Surgent, AHI, AICPA, and K2 Enterprises to deliver high-quality webcast and self-study content in a convenient and cost-effective manner.
 Stand-alone courses and all-access packages are available.
 Filter using the Vendor name.
 Learn more.

 -